 Skip to Content

 Pointed Shovel.
-What The Pros Say
+What The Pros Say.
+With Helpful Tips

 With the right tool used correctly, gardeners can easily accomplish any task.
 As chefs treasure their knives, we treasure our tools.
 There are many uses for round point shovels beyond digging, such as transplanting, trenching, moving compost or mulch, and many others.
 Keeping the shovel clean and dry and its edges sharp will extend its life.